NintendoZaedus/pinger/README.md

-# pinger
+# Pinger

-Just a simple app to show ping.
+An app to check current network ping.